 The Food Access Research Atlas maps food access indicators for census tracts using ½-mile and 1-mile demarcations to the nearest supermarket for urban areas, 10-mile and 20-mile demarcations to the nearest supermarket for rural areas, and vehicle availability for all tracts.

-Our usual food budget is usually around $40/week.
-We’re able to keep it low because I eat with the kids at work for breakfast and lunch every day.
-My husband may also be able to pick up an extra lunch at his work if there’s one hanging around.
+For two adults, our usual food budget was around $35-40/week.
+We were able to keep it low because I was required to eat with the kids at work for breakfast and lunch every day.
+My husband was also able to pick up an extra lunch at his work if there were leftovers.

 First things first, let’s talk about what we already had rolling around our pantry/fridge.
 It’s not much, as we got used to doing smaller, more frequent trips to the store while living in Russia and never really moved past that.
-(Much easier when you’re buying lots of fresh food, anyway.)
+(Much easier when you’re trying to buy lots of fresh food, anyway.)

 - 1/2 box pasta